imarkonis/ithaca_dataset/readme.md

 Overleaf is git-synced to this repository through Overleaf's GitHub integration (Menu > GitHub).
 The main file is `manuscript/manuscript.tex`, built on the Copernicus (ESSD) template.

 * This repository is the source of truth for coordination (issues, PRs, decisions); Overleaf holds the compiled/rendered view of the manuscript.
-Do not let the two diverge — treat Overleaf comments the same way as any other out-of-GitHub discussion: copy conclusions back into the relevant issue.
+We do not let the two diverge — we treat Overleaf comments the same way as any other out-of-GitHub discussion: copy conclusions back into the relevant issue if needed.
-* Manuscript sections follow the same one-owner-per-section model as the rest of the project: each team edits its own section on its own branch and opens a PR; conflicts are resolved at merge time, never by editing another team's section directly in Overleaf.
+* Manuscript sections follow the same one-owner-per-section model as the rest of the project: each team/person edits their own section on its own branch; conflicts are resolved at merge time, never by editing another team's section directly in Overleaf.
-* Because the Overleaf sync can push edits back to GitHub, avoid free-editing directly in Overleaf outside of your own section — treat it the same as editing the repo directly on `main`.
+* Because the Overleaf sync can push edits back to GitHub, we avoid free-editing directly in Overleaf outside of our own section.

 ## Communication rules